by Freddy Tran Nager, Founder of Atomic Tango + Practicing Metaphor Engineer…

 - The meat: This is the core product benefit, which is what consumers primarily want.
 In a car, that would be the drivetrain that takes them from point A to point B. But a drivetrain is not terribly exciting by itself, so…

-- The cheese: You layer your core product with features like leather seats and a killer stereo and xenon headlights.
+- The cheese: You layer your core product with features like leather seats and a killer stereo.
 The more cheese, the tastier the product, and the more you can skimp on the expensive meat.

 - The lettuce: This is the token nod to nutrition that enables consumers to say, hey, we’re eating healthy!
 In marketing, this is the corporate social responsibility element that’s the trend du jour.
 Think of the hybrid technology used to greenwash an SUV.